jimeh/redistat/README.md

 Labels support multiple grouping levels by splitting the label string with `/` and storing the same stats for each level.
 For example, when storing data to a label called `views/product/44`, the data is stored for the label you specify, and also for `views/product` and `views`.
-You may also configure a different group separator using the `Redistat.group_separator` option.
+You may also configure a different group separator using the `Redistat.group_separator=` method.
 For example:

 ```ruby
 Redistat.group_separator = '|'